trimstray/the-practical-linux-hardening-guide/README.md

 Before you start remember:

   > The Practical Linux Hardening Guide also contains my comments that may be  differ from certain industry standards.
-If you are not sure what to do please see [Policy Compliance](#policy-compliance).
+If you are not sure what to do please see [Policy Compliance](#policy-compliance) and think about what you actually do at your server.

 ### The importance of Linux hardening